SerpAPI Alternative in 2026 — fastCRW [Search + Scrape, Single Binary, Self-Host]

-Looking for a SerpAPI alternative that combines SERP search with full-page scrape? fastCRW returns 92% coverage at 833ms avg latency, runs in 6.6 MB RAM, and self-hosts as a single AGPL-3.0 binary.
+Looking for a SerpAPI alternative that combines SERP search with full-page scrape? fastCRW has a public one-command benchmark, a lightweight resident set, and self-hosts as a single AGPL-3.0 binary.

 Choose fastCRW when you need a unified search + scrape API with a self-hosting path; stay on SerpAPI when SERP-only specialization across many engines is the entire job.

-If you are evaluating a SerpAPI alternative for an AI agent, RAG pipeline, or research bot, this page is a sourced comparison of fastCRW against SerpAPI on the dimensions that drive the decision: combined search-and-scrape, latency, self-host shape, MCP readiness, and pricing at agent scale.
+If you are evaluating a SerpAPI alternative for an AI agent, see the use case, or research bot, this page is a sourced comparison of fastCRW against SerpAPI on the dimensions that drive the decision: combined search-and-scrape, latency, self-host shape, MCP readiness, and pricing at agent scale.

 Verdict